rpfk/Hungarian/README.md

 }
 ```

-And because the project is not published on Packagist, the following has to be added to point to this repository
+Because the project is not published on Packagist, the following has to be added to point to this repository

 ```
 "repositories": [